Updated May 10th, 2019

 If the FHA agrees to insure your home loan, you will immediately find that more lenders are willing to work with you, even if your credit score isn’t the best or your income is just okay.
 This is because the backing of the FHA adds on an extra layer of protection for the lender.

-This means that, if, for some crazy reason, you were to default on your loan (meaning you miss payments or stop making payments all together) that your mortgage lender would not actually miss out on any money.
+This means that, if, for some crazy reason, you were to default on your loan (meaning you miss payments or stop making payments altogether) that your mortgage lender would not actually miss out on any money.
 So, they are now more likely to lend to you because there is way less risk involved for them.

-If you get a FHA loan, this usually means that you also gain access to competitive interest rates, smaller down payments (the average down payment is about 20%, while FHA loans only require 3.5%), and lower closing costs as well.
+If you get an FHA loan, this usually means that you also gain access to competitive interest rates, smaller down payments (the average down payment is about 20%, while FHA loans only require 3.5%), and lower closing costs as well.